 This super easy to make White Chicken Chili is filling, packed with protein, and tastes so so good.
 It's a seriously delicious chili and one of our new soups along with this Healthy Taco Soup and Healthy Cabbage Soup.

 Chili is something that everyone should absolutely have in their fridge or freezer.
 It's the perfect solution when you need a quick, filling meal everyone will love.
 This white chicken chili is hearty, filling, full of protein, and most importantly, tastes really really good.

 The other amazing thing about this chili is that it couldn't be easier to make.
 There isn't any chopping, browning, mincing, or hard work.
 Instead, we let store-bought salsa verde do all the hard work.
 Just dump everything in and dinner is ready in as little as thirty minutes.

-Now before we get into the recipe, let's talk about the green salsa for a minute.
+Now before we get into the recipe, let's talk about green salsa for a minute.
 This is the main flavor component of this recipe so you want to make sure to buy a salsa verde with lots of flavor.
-It adds spice and tang and heat with needing to buy lots of ingredients.
+It adds spice and tang and heat without needing to buy lots of ingredients.
 Now, of course, you could definitely make your own salsa for this chili as well.
 It's just a bit of extra work.

 Recipe Ideas for White Chicken Chili

 - Change up the salsa: This chili gets a lot of its flavor from the salsa, so changing the salsa you use can give you all different flavor combinations.
 Use a thick and chunky red salsa for a more traditional chili flavor.
 Try a chipotle salsa for a smoky heat.
 Use a hot red salsa if you want lots of spice.
 And if you are looking for more of a traditional chili flavor, go with mild salsa and then add lots of chili powder.